saverio-sevilla/pascal-interpreter/README.md

 Currently the interpreter supports the creating of variables in the VAR section but not their initialization.

 The writeln() function is mostly a wrapper over the Python print statement, it supports the printing of multiple comma separated strings and variables.

+Variable names can be upper or lower case, must start with a letter or '\_' and must be unique.

 ```
 Program Test;